renovatebot/renovate/docs/usage/node.md

 "supportPolicy": ["lts_latest"]
 ```

-It's best to define this support policy inside the `node` configuration object so that it is applied to all Node.js-related files.
+We recommend that you define this support policy inside the `node` configuration object.
+This way, it is applied to all Node.js-related files.

 For additional language support see the [`supportPolicy` documentation](/configuration-options/#supportpolicy).